schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 to any local subnets, such as multiple Ethernets on a university campus.

-Also in 1984, broadcast addresses were added to IPv4. [@RFC0919], [@RFC0922] This required reserving one IPv4 address within each and every network or subnet (the final address in that network or subnet, the "all-ones" host address).
+Also in 1984, broadcast addresses were added to IPv4 by [@RFC0919], and [@RFC0922].
+This required reserving one IPv4 address within each and every network or subnet (the final address in that network or subnet, the "all-ones" host address).
 The address 255.255.255.255 was also reserved to make it easier to broadcast on "a local hardware network" without knowing the details of those networks.
 This made broadcast a useful mechanism for discovering a node's own address on the network.

 The 1984 broadcast extension also reserved the initial (zero) address in each network or subnet, with [@RFC0919] stating that "There is